Technical Reference

 Known Limitations

-Static snapshot model — Projects costs for a single target year (adjustable 2026-2050).
+Static snapshot model — Projects costs for a single projection year (adjustable 2026-2050).
 Does not model year-over-year learning curves; instead, the “maturity” parameter serves as a proxy for cumulative industry development.

 Downstream is optional — Scaffolding, texturization, and forming costs can be included via toggle (+$2-15/kg for structured products).